 First, make sure your business sets up clearly defined review processes: software can keep you from drowning in confusion or complexity, but it can't define who reviews what and when (at least not without help).

-By establishing these processes clearly and communicating them widely, you’ll help to manage expectations and keep your project timelines on track.
+By establishing these processes clearly and communicating them widely, you'll help to manage expectations and keep your project timelines on track.
+This is especially important when working with external reviewers who may not be familiar with your internal workflows.

 Automate review workflows